Our Philosophy FAQs

 Tequila FAQs

 Tequila often has a reputation for being a “cleaner” option, especially when made from 100% agave and consumed without additives.
 However, no alcohol is inherently “healthy.”
 The difference comes down to quality, how it’s made, and how it’s consumed.
+The important factor is always your overall relationship with alcohol, not just the type you choose.

 A good tequila starts with simplicity and transparency.
+Look for:

 100% agave on the label

-No unnecessary additives or flavoring
+no unnecessary additives or flavoring

-Clear production sourcing
+clear production sourcing

-A flavor profile that feels clean and balanced
+a flavor profile that feels clean and balanced

 Quality matters not just for taste, but for how you feel afterward.